-Employment contracts are designed to be mutually beneficial, creating a relationship that each party invests in.
-Expectations, incentives, rewards and other elements bind the parties together.
+Employment contracts are designed to be mutually beneficial, creating a relationship each party invests in.
+Expectations, incentives, rewards, and other elements bind the parties together.
 However, since any relationship could turn sour, prudent parties have to consider their rights and obligations in the event of a split.
-For this reason, many companies insist on including a noncompete clause in employment contracts for select employees at certain levels, but noncompete agreements can sometimes raise more controversies than they solve.
-At DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC in Atlanta, our employment attorneys negotiate noncompete agreements on behalf of businesses and employees.
-Our goal is always to protect our client’s rights so a separation can occur smoothly without an inordinate disruption to either side.
+For this reason, many companies insist on including a non-compete clause in employment contracts for select employees at certain levels.
+Still, non-compete agreements can sometimes raise more controversies than they solve.
+At DeLong, Caldwell, Bridgers, Fitzpatrick, & Benjamin, LLC in Atlanta, our employment attorneys negotiate non-compete agreements for businesses and employees.
+Our goal is always to protect our client’s rights so separation can occur smoothly without extreme disruption to either side.

 - Scope – The work tasks that would constitute competition with the former employer must be specific and related to the company’s legitimate interests.

-- Applicable geographic area — Global restrictions are generally unreasonable.
-The more limited the area, the more likely a court would find the restriction to be reasonable.
+- Applicable Geographic Area – Global restrictions are generally unreasonable.
+The more limited the area, the more likely a court would find the restriction reasonable.

 For many employees, the offer of a position can be exciting.
 You might be tempted to accept whatever the company offers.
 But leaping to sign an employment contract could lead to regret, especially if you are saddled with overly restrictive covenants.
 Georgia’s Restrictive Covenants Act allows for certain post-employment restrictions for employees who:

 - Solicit customers or prospective customers “customarily and regularly”

 - Engage in sales of products or services

 - Are executive employees